16 Frugal Living Strategies Dave Ramsey Says to Grow Your Wealth

 Follow the Envelope System for Cash Spending

-Ramsey takes budgeting to the next level with the envelope system, a hands-on way to make sure cash goes exactly where it should.
-The idea is simple.
-Set aside money in labeled envelopes for specific expenses: groceries, gas, eating out, entertainment.
+Ramsey takes budgeting to the next level with the envelope system.
+You set aside cash in labeled envelopes for specific expenses like groceries, gas, eating out, and entertainment.

-When the envelope is empty, spending stops.
-No swiping a card to cover the difference.
-This system forces discipline, helps avoid impulse purchases, and makes it painfully clear where money is actually going.
+When an envelope is empty, spending stops.
+There’s no swiping a credit card to cover the difference.
+This forces discipline, cuts impulse spending, and makes it crystal clear where your money is going.

-People who struggle to stay on budget often find this method a game-changer.
-It’s easy, visual, and impossible to cheat.
+If you struggle to stay on budget, the envelope system can be a game-changer.
+It’s simple, visual, and impossible to cheat.

 Buy Used, Not New

-New things come with a premium price tag, and Ramsey doesn’t see the point.
-He preaches buying used whenever possible, especially on big-ticket items like cars, furniture, and appliances.
+New things come with a premium price tag, and Ramsey says it’s not worth it.
+You save big when you buy used instead of new, especially on cars, furniture, and appliances.

-A new car loses 20-30% of its value the second it’s driven off the lot, while a quality used car can be just as reliable for a fraction of the cost.
+A new car loses 20–30% of its value the moment you drive it off the lot.
+A quality used car gives you the same reliability at a fraction of the cost.
 The same goes for clothing, tools, and even electronics.

 Use a Simple, Low-Cost Investing Strategy